infactory-io/infactory-mcp/README.md

 }
 ```

+## Deployment

+This repo is built and deployed to NPM via GitHub Actions.
+It is available at https://www.npmjs.com/package/@infactory/infactory-mcp

+We use the `NPM_TOKEN` github secret to authenticate the publish process and this token will be managed by the Infactory development team.

+We use semantic versioning for releases.
+For example v1.0.0

 ## License

 This Infactory MCP server is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
 For more details, please see the LICENSE file in the project repository.